 This post may contain affiliate links.
 Please read our disclosure policy.

-Perfectly creamy Greek Yogurt Chia Pudding is a delicious make-ahead breakfast that’s filled with nutrients.
-Prep this in just 10 minutes with your favorite berries, yogurt and milk!
+Nothing better than having Greek Yogurt Chia Pudding for breakfast.
+A delicious make-ahead meal that’s so tasty and filling.
+Prep this in just 10 minutes with your favorite berries, yogurt, and milk!

 Side shot of a jar of chia pudding topped with mashed raspberries.